timothyshull/programming_notes/algorithms/graphs.md

 // Priority-first search
 ```
 - many other algorithms differ only in choice of priority queue
-- discovered by Jarnik, and later Prim and Djikstra independently (sometimes referred to by
+- discovered by Jarnik, and later Prim and Dijkstra independently (sometimes referred to by
   each name)

 ## Kruskal's Algorithm